 About two-thirds, 66 percent of survey participants admitted to using Azure while 55 percent are into AWS.
 Google ranked fifth with 20 percent, IBM fourth with 23 percent and Salesforce App ranked third with 28 percent.
-The survey confirms that amidst all, Azure stands out as the users’ best choice and also of enterprises having more than 10,000 employees.
+The survey confirms that among all, Azure stands out as the users’ best choice of enterprises having more than 10,000 employees.

 It is to be noted that in all the past surveys AWS has been a chartbuster of the public cloud provider.
-It predominated the market until this survey, where Azure has broken all records.
+It predominated the market until this survey when Azure broke all records.
 It can be argued that just 230 IT professionals, cannot be an ideal number to be a trendsetter, yet it implies that the inclination towards Microsoft shows the rise of a leader in the market.
-The survey figures show, 67 percent are using SaaS, whereas every 40 percent are into IaaS or PaaS.
+The survey figures show, that 67 percent are using SaaS, whereas 40 percent are into IaaS or PaaS.

-However, as cloud computing becomes standard in IT organizations, concerns about security persists for all enterprises and business houses trying to adopt.
-They all look for security of their data, particularly for critical and sensitive data.
+However, as cloud computing becomes standard in IT organizations, security concerns persist for all enterprises and business houses trying to adopt it.
+They all look for the security of their data, particularly for critical and sensitive data.
 On being asked about the toughest challenges, security received the majority with a count of 27 percent.

-55 percent of the surveyed members believe that public cloud services are more secure than they used to be, shattering the belief that only private cloud or on-premise private cloud are secure.
-Rather, 6 percent described that the security of public cloud have these days become far better than what it was previously.
+55 percent of the surveyed members believe that public cloud services are more secure than they used to be, shattering the belief that only private cloud or on-premises private cloud is secure.
+Rather, 6 percent described that the security of the public cloud has these days become far better than what it was previously

-A large number of enterprises are embracing to an extensive suite of cloud services and to make a choice from such a wide array of compelling offerings, the decision is not going to be easy.
+A large number of enterprises are embracing an extensive suite of cloud services and to make a choice from such a wide array of compelling offerings, the decision is not going to be easy